fchuffar/dmethr/README.md

-# dmethr

-a 3-step pipeline to explore DNA methylation controlled gene expression from omics data
+# dmethr: a 3-step pipeline to explore DNA methylation controlled gene expression from omics data

 DNA methylation, the addition of a methyl group to the DNA molecule, is one of several epigenetic mechanisms that cells use to control gene expression.
 The most studied DNA methylation mark is that of a Cytosine preceding a Guanine (CpG dinucleotides).
 Since DNA methylation levels have been found lower in many cancers compared to most mammalian somatic tissues [Nordor 2017] [Zhang 2021], reseachers have tried to investigate the implication of DNA methylation as a key regulator of gene expression contributing to cancer development [Jones 2012] [Shi 2020].
 Although methylation of CpG-rich regions (called CpG islands) has been associated with stable gene repression, the rules directing the relationship between DNA methylation and gene expression have not yet been fully established.
 In order to address this question, researchers need to explore -omics data of various origins, including genome-wide genomic features, methylomes (DNA methylation data) and transcriptomic data.
 Previous studies have established 2/3 of human genes are associated with low methylated CpG-rich promoter ( figure 1) region, regardless of their expression levels, a small subset of genes with high tissue specificity of expression and whose repression in most normal non-germline (somatic) tissues is associated with highly methylated CpG-rich promoter region in non-cancer.